Contact Dr Bryan Watters

 - Leadership research methodologies and the use of Personal Construct Theory.

-He is the Director of the Cranfield Defence Leadership MSc and The Strategic Leadership (Export) Programme.
-He has recently guest lectured at Oxford, Warwick and Plymouth (Duchy College) Universities.
-In 2012/13 he has run Strategic leadership programmes in Botswana, Namibia, Sudan, South Sudan, South Africa, Malaysia and Saudi Arabia.
+He is the Head of the Centre for Defence Leadership and Management, Director of the Cranfield Defence Leadership MSc and Academic Director of the MOD Senior Strategic Leadership Programme.
+He has guest lectured at Oxford, Warwick and Plymouth (Duchy College) Universities.
+In the last three years he has run Strategic Leadership Programmes in S. America, Africa, the Middle East, Asia and Europe.

 Articles In Journals

-- Watters & BSC (2017) Leadership in the ‘Wicked’ Problem of Bosnia’s civil war: A case study examining ethical decision making under duress, Leadership, OnLine First.
+- Watters & BSC (2017) Leadership in the ‘Wicked’ Problem of Bosnia’s civil war: A case study examining ethical decision making under duress, Leadership, OnLine First (1).

 - Watters B S C (2011) The utility of social science and management theory on military operations : of portacabins and polo fields, Defence Studies, 11 (1) 24-42.